 Members also offer one day work experiences, share opportunities they find, offer access to further people in their personal networks and organise group visits for our young people.
 All this is entirely up to you, and you only need reply to a request when you’re confident you can help, and are happy to do so.
 That way we feel it’s was for you to be most helpful in the most convenient way.
 Happily, it works really well in practice as well as theory.

 Not a problem!
 Some of our most valued contacts are scientists, factory workers or self-trained artists who left school at a young age.
 What IS important is that you have a passion for social justice, love the arts and are willing to do what you can to help young people facing a toxic mix of pressures at a pivotal time.

 Arts Emergency relies on donations from generous individuals to carry out our work.
 In order to remain independent, we do not accept funding from governments, corporations or political parties.
-We can’t do it without your help and regular donations are very much appreciated.
-Our funders are a vital part of the alternative old boy network and you will be invited to our events, hear from Josie and Neil on a regular basis and get the latest news from our front line services.
-Click here to donate now.
+We can’t do it without your help and regular donations are vital.
+Please, help us in this way above all others if you can.